patcoston/black-jack/README.md

 - Normally in Black Jack, player can split their hand if the cards have the same value.
 I originally implemented this constraint, but thought it was more fun to split any hand.
 - I had originally disabled the Deal Cards button while game was in play, but decided it was more fun to allow a re-deal at any time.

+## Scoring

+- 1 point for winning or tie a hand with dealer
+- 2 points if winning a black-jack hand (21) or tie with dealer
+- If you split, you score for each hand
+- No points lost for losing
+- No maximum score to win.
+Game is open-ended.
+You decide when you've "won" or "lost".

 ## How to install

 - You need to be familiar with the command line to install and run.